 - The bottom line

-There are multiple ways that you can legally access your superannuation under Australian legislation.
-These are known as conditions of release.
+It sounds simple enough, but in practice there are multiple ways you may be eligible to legally access your super under Australian legislation.
+These are known collectively as conditions of release.

 The five most common conditions of release are: